vuongducphuong/documentation/content/applications/inventory_and_mrp/purchase/advanced/analyze.rst

 Use filters to select the data you need
 ---------------------------------------

-Odoo offers several default filters you can use and combine by clicking on *Filters*.
+Leansoft offers several default filters you can use and combine by clicking on *Filters*.
 When you select one or several filters, Leansoft looks for all the orders that match at least one of the filters you have chosen and populates the chart, key metrics, and pivot table with the data.
 The pre-configured filters are: